 WELCOME TO WYEC

-Bringing together churches of West Yorkshire and western North Yorkshire in common witness and mission.
+Bringing together churches of West Yorkshire and the Dales in common witness and mission.

 IN THE FOREFRONT OF CHRISTIAN UNITY @wyec1

 Click here for the latest news, events and vacancies for churches across West Yorkshire and the Dales.

 WYEC HOSTS NATIONAL CATHOLIC ECUMENISM CELEBRATIONS

 WYEC is working in partnership with the Catholic Bishops' Conference of England and Wales to stage the national celebration of the 50th anniversary of Unitatis Redintegratio, the Vatican II Decree on Ecumenism.

 On Tuesday 11 November 2014, there will be a service of Ecumenical Vespers at St Anne's Cathedral, Leeds, at 5.30pm.
 The preacher will be The Most Revd.
 Sir David Moxon, the Archbishop of Canterbury's representative to the Holy See, and Director of the Anglican Centre in Rome.